jhh37/matrix-factorization/README.md

 # Acknowledgment
 - The work was supported by Microsoft and Toshiba Research Europe.
 We thank Roberto Cipolla, Christopher Zach, Bamdev Mishra and the anonymous reviewers for their invaluable comments.
-- The travel has been funded by British Machine Vision Association (BMVA) and the Rex Moir Fund from Department of Engineering, University of Cambridge.
+- The travel has been funded by the British Machine Vision Association (BMVA) and the Rex Moir Fund from Department of Engineering, University of Cambridge.